talhasch/stnm/README.md

 ### Linux users

-Make sure you have following python dependencies installed on your system.
+The following one-liner code will install dependencies to get started with STNM.

-`$ apt update && apt install build-essential python3-pip python3-dev python3-setuptools -y`
+`$ apt update && apt install build-essential python3-pip python3-dev python3-setuptools -y && pip3 install --upgrade pip`

 ### macOS users
 You can download python installer from here https://www.python.org/downloads/ if you don't have it installed on your system.

+It's always good to upgrade pip.

+`$ pip3 install --upgrade pip`

 Additionally you may need to install `git` and `curl` manually if you don't have them installed your system.